Janet Cordell Sculptures

 • Contact

-Janet has also been teaching woodcarving since 1986, and in 1994 opened her own school of wood sculpture.
+I have been carving professionally for forty eight years, and have been teaching woodcarving and sculpture since 1986.
+In 1994 I opened my own school of wood sculpture.
 The Ozark Mountain School of Sculpture is currently housed in a log cabin on the family property, where the quiet, undisturbed atmosphere and close proximity to nature foster creativity.
 Students at all levels of sculpture are welcome in the classes.

 Gallery